Course Schedule and Class Materials

 Confidence and prediction intervals

-Lecture webpage: [Lecture 4.2]
+Lecture webpage: Lecture 4.2

-Lecture activity: [Lecture 4.2 activity]
+Lecture activity: Lecture 4.2 activity

-Final class 4.3: Interpretation activity & model building practice (Tuesday & Wednesday, April 29, 30)
+Final class 4.3: Interpretation activity & model building practice (Wednesday, April 30)

 How to read academic statistical results